-New business sales performance remains the key risk to future solvency and internal protection sales did not recover in 2021, but Onshore Investment Bond (OIB) sales have increased throughout the year.
-Development delays with functionality required for the external protection product have hampered sales in that channel but are due to complete in 2022 and should bring a significant uplift and increased diversification in the external distribution channels.
-This will reduce other growing risks associated with external distribution such as lapse risk, liquidity risk and counterparty default risk.
-Third party exposure is also a growing risk and is heavily linked to the new business growth and distribution risks mentioned above.
-The ORSA will continue to assess the future risk profile, capital requirements and controls, assuming varying degrees of business volumes.
+While the business has demonstrated growth in 2022, continued growth is required to enhance profitability and longer term solvency.
+Expansion of sales channels in 2023, should bring a significant uplift and increased diversification in the external distribution channels.
+This will reduce other growing risks associated with external distribution such as counterparty default risk.
+Third party operational risk exposure is also a growing risk and is heavily linked to the new business growth and distribution risks mentioned above.
+In addition, a new risk that has emerged over the year is the Cost of Living crisis, but other than a small uplift in lapses emerging, there is no material financial detriment to the business.
+Increasing interest rates have had a positive impact on solvency.
 There have been no other material changes to the Company's risk profile during the year